carebare47/ROCO504x/README.md

 So far, this is the catkin src workspace for the ROCO504 project.

-Written for use with ROS Indigo.
+Written for use with ROS Kinetic.
-ROS Indigo installation instructions: http://wiki.ros.org/indigo/Installation/Ubuntu
+ROS Kinetic installation instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu

-Once ROS Indigo is installed, set up your catkin workspace: http://wiki.ros.org/catkin/Tutorials/create_a_workspace Clone this repository to catkin_ws/src
+Once ROS Indigo is installed, set up your catkin workspace: http://wiki.ros.org/catkin/Tutorials/create_a_workspace

+Clone this repository to catkin_ws/src

 Then from catkin_ws, type `catkin_make`

 Copy ROCO504x/USBserialRules/99-usb-serial.rules to /etc/udev/rules.d to assign mappings to the USBtoDynamixel adapters